-There are a few different kinds of these striking succulents, and one that's been popping up a lot on our Instagram feed is a hens-and-chicks variety fittingly known as 'Black Prince' (Echeveria Black Prince, $9.85 on Amazon).
-It produces rosettes of thick leaves that are actually a very deep purple, but they appear black.
+There are a few different kinds of these striking succulents, and one that's been popping up a lot on Instagram is a hens-and-chicks variety fittingly known as 'Black Prince' ($10, Amazon) It produces rosettes of thick leaves that are actually an intense purple, but they appear black.
 It's a relatively small plant that can grow up to six inches tall and eight inches wide.
-This variety grows especially well indoors, and would look great on your coffee table or even arranged as a Halloween centerpiece.
+This variety grows incredibly well indoors and would look great on your coffee table or even arranged as a Halloween centerpiece.

-'Black Knight' echeveria is equally bewitching.
-It boasts rosettes of thick, curved, pointed leaves that—with a little imagination—look like monster claws.
-The new leaves start off bright green, but turn darker as they grow, giving this variety an especially eye-catching two-toned look.
+'Black Knight' echeveria ($7, Etsy) is equally bewitching.
+It boasts rosettes of thick, curved, pointed leaves that, with a little imagination, look like monster claws.
+The new leaves start bright green, but turn darker as they grow, giving this variety an especially eye-catching two-toned look.

-Another dark-leaved succulent in high demand is Aeonium arboreum 'Zwartkop', which is commonly referred to as Black Rose aeonium.
-Its stems can grow up to three feet tall, topped with rosettes of paddle-shaped leaves that can get up to eight inches in diameter, and you can find the Aeonium arboreum Black Rose for $12.99 on Amazon.
-Its fleshy foliage is a very dark—nearly black—purple.
+Another dark-leaved succulent in high demand is Aeonium arboreum 'Zwartkop' ($15, Amazon), commonly referred to as Black Rose aeonium.
+Its stems can grow up to three feet tall, topped with rosettes of paddle-shape leaves that can get up to 8 inches in diameter.
+The fleshy foliage is very dark, nearly black, purple.

-If you do decide to grow a few of these spellbinding selections, keep in mind they are not frost-hardy so should be kept inside in cold weather.
-See our handy guide on how to care for succulents so they'll last well beyond October 31.
-To grow them indoors, make sure to place them in a pot that allows for good drainage and fill it with a potting mix made specifically for succulents.
-(Organic cactus and succulent soil mix, $9.74 on Amazon).
-Water well when you pot up your new plant, and then only water about once a week if the potting mix feels dry an inch down.
-Place them near a sunny south- or west-facing window in a room that stays above 65 degrees F.
+If you do decide to grow a few of these spellbinding selections, keep in mind they are not frost-hardy, so should be kept inside in cold weather.
+To grow them indoors, make sure to place them in a pot that has drainage holes and fill it with a cactus and succulent potting mix ($12, Amazon) that lets water drain extra well.
+When you pot up your new plant, give it a thorough soaking, and then only water about once a week if the potting mix feels dry an inch down.
+Place them near a sunny south- or west-facing window in a room that stays above 65°F.

 Succulents have been having a moment for a few years now, and it's no surprise as to why.
-There are so many unique varieties, they're easy to care for, and they can be grown both indoors and outdoors.
-So give these dark-leaved succulents a try and you'll soon see how spooky cool these plants can be.
+There are so many unique varieties, they're easy to care for, and they can be grown both indoors and outside.
+So give these dark-leaved succulents a try, and you'll soon see how spooky cool these plants can be.